Skip to main content

 Twists and Turns

 The engagement was just a month away.
 Their boards were over and everyone was looking up collages.
 There was a lot to do, shopping to start with!
-Phool and Vishal were too excited not only because their best friends were engaged but also with the mission they were assigned with.
+Phool and Vishal were too excited not only because their best friends were engaged but also because of the mission they were assigned.
 They never knew Pratap had so many problems in his life.
 They had no idea how they ended up together, but they always knew these guys were in love.
 Phool excitedly made a shopping list for Roshni for the engagement.
-She paced up and down Roshni's room reading what she wrote.
+She paced up and down Roshni's room, reading what she wrote.
 A lehenga, some jewellery and a ring were to start with.
-They had to buy gifts for Pratap's family too.
-Hansa had told Phool to help Roshni with the shopping much to her dismay.
+They had to buy gifts for Pratap's family, too.
+Hansa had told Phool to help Roshni with the shopping, much to her dismay.
 Shopping with Phool meant two hours over a single thing and then coming home empty-handed.
 Roshni wished someone would save her.
-She sat in her bed checking her phone again and again.
+She sat in her bed, checking her phone again and again.
 Phool saw that and said,

 " Are you waiting for his call? "